- You need good credit score to qualify for this card.

 Highlights

-• Receive 180,000 bonus Reward Points and a $150 cash back when you spend $3,000 on eligible purchases in the first 3 months from approval.
+- Get 180,000 bonus Reward Points and $150 cash back upon spending $3,000 on qualifying purchases within the initial 3 months of approval.

-• Earn 2 Reward Points per $1 spent on eligible purchases up to $5,000 per statement period.
+- Accrue 2 Reward Points for every $1 spent on qualifying purchases, up to $5,000 per statement period.

 Who is the ANZ Rewards Black Card for?